 Each system has a back-up battery that provides 24 hours of power if the electricity should go out.
 Each month, the user is asked to press the button they wear to make sure the system is functioning properly and has not become unplugged in the normal activity of a household.

 HomeSafe: This is Lifeline’s standard system.
-The button is used to contact the 24/7 response center in order to obtain the appropriate help.
-It is only meant to work within and near the home. (about 50 yard radius from the system)
+When help is needed, the subscriber pushes the button they are wearing to contact the 24/7 response center.
+It is only meant to work within and near the home (approximately 200 feet from the base unit.)

-- Wireless systems are based of AT&T service towers.
-It is not guaranteed that the service will be accessible in all areas of the house or surrounding area.
+• Wireless systems operate using AT&T service towers.
+It is not guaranteed that service will be accessible in all areas of the house or surrounding areas.

 The installation cost for all Lifeline systems is $45.00.
 Acceptable forms of payment include: checks and auto withdrawal from a checking or savings account.